jjuniorvieiran/react-pt3-instagram/README.md

 # Features in this projects

-Entendendo o pattern Flux
-Usando o Redux como implementação do Flux
-Entrando de cabeça no mundo do Redux: código imutável, combinando reducers e mais Integração entre React e Redux
-Renderização no servidor
+- Understanding the Flux pattern

+- Using Redux as a Flux implementation

+- Entering the Redux world head on: immutable code, combining reducers and more

+- React and Redux integration

+- Server rendering